Kohkitos/data-cleaning-sharks/README.md

 ## 2.3.
 Checking for incorrect values
 When reading the data I saw some values that were weird, such as some weird values in sex (which should be M or F (or unknown)), some inconsistencies in the case number, etc.

-- First, I focused on the 'binary' columns: Sex and Fatal.
+- 1) I focused on the 'binary' columns: `sex` and `fatal`.
-- Second, case_number used to have a pattern that got lost somehow, so I'm going to fix that.
+- 2) `case_number` used to have a pattern that got lost somehow, so I'm going to fix that using the `pdf` column.
+- 3) `species` column is specially messy, and it needs really important care.
+- 4) The same as `species` goes with `activity`.

+### 3. Objective
+My objective is to see how each species of shark like their food: swimming, surfing, diving... so I'm going to take a slice of the dataframe taking the data I need for this important ivestigation.